AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Methodology

 \subsubsection{Guiding Encoder ($\mathcal{E}$)}

-The denoising decoder ($\mathcal{D}$) is guided by the latent representation produced by the encoder ($z = \mathcal{E}(x_0)$), enabling an auto-encoding-like \citep{preechakul2022diffusion} structure ($\hat{x}_0 =~ \mathcal{D}(x_t,t,z)$) during the iterative image generation process.
+The denoising decoder (\texorpdfstring{$\mathcal{D}$}{D}) is guided by the latent representation produced by the encoder (\texorpdfstring{$z = \mathcal{E}(x_0)$}{z=E(x0)}), enabling an auto-encoding-like \cite{preechakul2022diffusion} structure (\texorpdfstring{$\hat{x}_0 =~ \mathcal{D}(x_t,t,z)$}{x0hat = D(xt,t,z)}) during the iterative image generation process.
 The guidance from the encoder ($\mathcal{E}$) is integrated into $\mathcal{D}$ by conditioning each of its layers through activation modulation.
 These activations within $\mathcal{D}$ are first normalized via group normalization and then modulated using learned scale and bias parameters derived from $z$.

-The latent space offered by the encoder $\mathcal{E}$ enables image transformation in an unsupervised manner since the latent representations ($z$) can encapsulate meaningful information.
-This is primarily because the denoising process specializes in reconstructing \textbf{high-frequency} details, allowing the encoded latent representation to focus on capturing high-level \textbf{semantic} structures \citep{hudson2024soda}.
-In contrast, conventional auto-encoders require the latent space to encode both low-level details and high-level semantics within a single representation.
+The latent space offered by the encoder $\mathcal{E}$ enables image transformation without paired supervision, since the latent representations ($z$) can encapsulate meaningful information.
+This can be attributed to the denoising process that specializes in reconstructing \textbf{high-frequency} details, allowing the encoded latent representation to focus on capturing high-level \textbf{semantic} structures \cite{hudson2024soda}.
+In contrast, conventional auto-encoders require the latent space to encode both low-level details and high-level semantics.

-By decoupling these factors, our framework enables the latent representations to emphasize on structural regions, such as the ventricles and hippocampus, which are affected by Alzheimer’s progression.
-In order to introduce changes in these regions and generate progression images, shift is incorporated in the latent representation of DAE through the latent shift estimation module $\mathcal{A}$ as detailed below.
+By decoupling these factors, our framework enables the latent representations to emphasize within structural regions, such as the ventricles and hippocampus, which are affected by Alzheimer's progression.
+In order to introduce changes in these regions and generate progression imaga es, shift is incorporated in the latent representation of DAE through the latent shift estimation module $\mathcal{A}$ as detailed below.